 Politicians hope that second generation biofuel crops will generate more energy at greater efficiency, but those schemes have yet to be proven in the real world.
 Professor David Pimentel states that "Cellulosic ethanol is touted as the replacement for corn ethanol.
 Unfortunately, cellulosic biomass contains less than 1/3rd the amount of starches and sugars in corn and requires major fossil energy inputs to release the tightly bound starches and sugars for ethanol conversion.
 About 170% more energy (oil and gas) is required to produce ethanol from cellulosic biomass than the ethanol produced."

 Biofuel advocates falsely claim that ethanol is a "clean fuel" that will reduce air pollution.
 Ethanol blended fuels burn cleaner on a per gallon basis, but not on a miles traveled basis because ethanol contains 33% less energy than gasoline.
 Ethanol blended fuels actually emit more CO2 per miles driven than ordinary gasoline in addition to emitting more CO2 during their manufacture.
 According to the Environmental Protection Agency, ethanol increases the production of volatile organic compounds (VOCs) and nitrogen oxides (NOx) by 4 to 7% over gasoline, and emits acetaldehyde, a probable carcinogen.6) It's politics and greed, not science.
 The biofuel hoax was created by domestic American politics and corporate greed.
-Ambitious young biofuel entrepreneurs and giant agricultural corporations smelled the money to be made, and lobbied Congress in hopes of turning the farm belt into the Saudi Arabia of renewable energy, even if the energy they supply comes at the cost of human starvation and accelerated environmental damage.
+Ambitious young biofuel entrepreneurs and giant agricultural corporations smelled the money to be made and lobbied Congress in hopes of turning the farm belt into the Saudi Arabia of renewable energy, even if the energy they supply comes at the cost of human starvation and accelerated environmental damage.
 Both the Democratic and Republican parties desire the farm vote, and farm belt politician Barack Obama was flown around the country during the 2008 presidential campaign on corporate jets owned by the giant corn-ethanol corporation, Archer Daniels Midland (ADM).
 During the presidential campaign, Barack Obama went on NBC’s "Meet the Press" and admitted to the late Tim Russert that biofuels were causing rapid food price inflation.
 Obama then stated that he would "rethink" his own energy policy.
 A week later Obama toured a biodiesel factory with Joe Biden and declared it a great success.
 Obama was repeatedly warned about the destructive nature of biofuels by his own advisers, yet he continued to promote a disastrous energy policy in order to win the Iowa Caucus and the general election.
-Obama won the 2008 presidential election by exploiting farm belt greed for his own personal political gain.

 "First generation ethanol I think was a mistake.
 The energy conversion ratios are at best very small."